the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 </table>
 </div>

-The important thing here is that only one or two isn't quite enough.

-My thesis here is that you need at least all three to have a sufficiently complete view of your agent's performance, especially if you want both offline and online evals.
+While each evaluation strategy has its pros and cons, the three of them together cover quite a bit of ground, and give you flexibility to run evals however, whenever, and wherever you want.

 ## 🏁 Conclusion

+I can't tell you with definitive authority whether or not the quote from the LangChain stage was right.
+Your evals may or may not be your organization's most precious IP.

+But I _can_ reassure you that by building a robust evaluation suite founded on Text, Tools, and Truth, you're not just testing an agent; you're systematically building a moat around your product.

+You're building the IP that ensures your agent doesn't just work.
+**It wins.**

 Of course, there are a whole lot more to evals than I've covered here.

-Getting a genuinely good example dataset, though seemingly straightforward on the surface, might be the biggest bottleneck of all.
+Getting a genuinely good example dataset, though seemingly straightforward on the surface, might be your biggest bottleneck.

-You also will probably want many more evaluators beyond the 3 Ts, to really capture the context or domain that gives your agent and organization an upper hand.
+You also will probably want many more evaluators beyond the 3 Ts, to really capture the context or domain that makes _your_ agent a real specialist, and gives your organization an upper hand.

 And I didn't even _mention_ the trials and tribulations of doing actual, hardcore Eval-Driven Development.
 (Though I might touch on this in a following post.)

-But, if you can get to a place where your agent nails all of the 3T's on a rich and representative set of eval examples, it will be in great shape.
+But, if you can get to a place where your agent nails all of the 3T's on a rich, representative set of examples, your agent will be in great shape.

 And your users will love it.